deltachat/deltachat-pages/ca/help.md

 and give feedback in the [Forum](https://support.delta.chat).

-### Què són els relés? {#relays}
+### Què són els retransmissors? {#relays}

-Relays are used to temporarily hold messages in case your device is offline.
-Relays are cheap and dumb servers, that do not store data as group states, your name or avatar - all that exist only on your device.
-Relays are operated by different groups and people.
+Els retransmissors s'utilitzen per guardar missatges temporalment en el cas que el teu dispositiu estigui fora de línia.
+Els retransmissors són servidors barats i tontos.

 By default, after installation, a relay is **automatically set up**, so you do not need to care about that.
 However, if you want to,
-you can configure relays at At **Settings → Advanced → Relays**:
+you can configure relays at **Settings → Advanced → Relays**:

 - You can **add** a relay by scanning its QR code;
-  <https://chatmail.at/relays> shows some known ones.
+  [chatmail.at/relays](https://chatmail.at/relays) shows some known ones.
   If you have multiple relays, you will receive messages on all of them.

-- The **default** defines the one where your chat partners send future messages to.
+  Contacts learn your current relays automatically when you message them.

+- Tap on a relay to set it as **used for sending**.

 - If you **remove** a relay,
-  make sure another default relay was used for a sufficient amount of time.
-  Otherwise, messages from your chat partners won't reach you.
-  If in doubt, remove later.

-For more details and future possibilities of relays, you can follow discussions in the [Forum](https://support.delta.chat).
+  contacts who only know this relay may not reach you until you message them again.
+  To stay reachable in the meantime, choose **Hide from Contacts** in the confirmation dialog instead of removing it right away.

+- To **show** a hidden relay again, tap on it.

+Per a més detalls i possibilitats futures dels retransmissors, pots seguir les discussions al [Fòrum](https://support.delta.chat).

 ### Can I use a classic email address with Delta Chat?